Kosovo: Consequences of independence

 Value of Kosovo

 Kosovo has some of Europe’s richest reserves in coal, but also in lead, zinc and lignite.
 The Trepca mine has some 7.5 million tons of mineral reserves, while Kosovo also has silver, gold, nickel, bauxite and manganese.
 According to a World Bank report, the richness of the Kosovo resources could amount to $13 billion.
-In a financial emergency, people without this kind of money might turn to a no credit check cash advance or an installment loan.
+In a financial emergency, people without this kind of money might turn to a simple credit check cash advance or an installment loan.